Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 This is where stress testing comes into the scene – which can be accomplished using Network Bandwidth Generators for simulating LAN & WAN traffic to ensure your network is up to par and can handle that kind of traffic.

-Here is our list of the seven best network traffic generators and stress testing tools:
+Here is our list of the best network traffic generators and stress-testing tools:

-- WAN Killer Network Traffic Generator – EDITOR'S CHOICE Part of the SolarWinds Engineer’s Toolset, this system enables you to manufacture packet headers and then launch them to a target.
+1. WAN Killer Network Traffic Generator – EDITOR'S CHOICE Part of the SolarWinds Engineer’s Toolset, this system enables you to manufacture packet headers and then launch them to a target.
 Runs on Windows Server.
-Start 30-day free trial.
+Start a 30-day free trial.

 What is Network Stress Testing?